MPCode123/cot-4500-as3b/README.md

-    The code is done on Python 3.11 on Eclipse, uploaded to Github To run the script: python test_assignment_3.py (this is where all the test cases are) You may view the files uploaded to ensure proper running efficiency
+    The code is done on Python 3.11 on Eclipse, uploaded to Github To run the script: python test_assignment_3.py (this is where all the test cases are) You may view the files uploaded to run the code for validity
     Packages: sys, os, numpy